multiformats/multihash/README.md

 They disagree. :(

-## Disclaimers
+## Notes

+### Multihash and randomness

-Warning: **obviously multihash values bias the first two bytes**.
+**Obviously multihash values bias the first two bytes**.
 Do not expect them to be uniformly distributed.
 The entropy size is `len(multihash) - 2`.
 Skip the first two bytes when using them with bloom filters, etc. Why not _ap_pend instead of _pre_pend?
 Because when reading a stream of hashes, you can know the length of the whole value, and allocate the right amount of memory, skip it, or discard it.

+### Insecure / obsolete hash functions

 **Obsolete and deprecated hash functions are included** in this list.
 [MD4](https://en.wikipedia.org/wiki/MD4), [MD5](https://en.wikipedia.org/wiki/MD5) and [SHA-1](https://en.wikipedia.org/wiki/SHA-1) should no longer be used for cryptographic purposes, but since many such hashes already exist they are included in this specification and may be implemented in multihash libraries.

+### Non-cryptographic hash functions

+Multihash is intended for *"well-established cryptographic hash functions"* as **non-cryptographic hash functions are not suitable for content addressing systems**.
+However, there may be use-cases where it is desireable to identify non-cryptographic hash functions or their digests by use of a multihash.
+Non-cryptographic hash functions are identified in the [Multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv) with a tag `hash` value in the `tag` column.

 ## Visual Examples